-- Or at least it doesn't jet well enough ...

-- Is it the:

-- Ink?

-- Printhead?

-- Something else, e.g. ink delivery system, motion system, environmental conditions?

-- Inkjet is a complex multi-disciplinary area

-- Need understanding of all components of a printing system

-- Step-by-step testing and evaluation of ink properties during development minimises
+- Is it the: - Ink? - Printhead? - Something else, e.g. ink delivery system, motion system, environmental conditions? - Inkjet is a complex multi-disciplinary area - Need understanding of all components of a printing system - Step-by-step testing and evaluation of ink properties during development minimises issues before and after launch

-- time to product launch

-- need for excessive aftersales intervention